 Place textbooks, books, articles, or audio/visual materials on reserve for your students.
 Create e-reserves for the first two weeks of reading for your courses.
 Check the list of current textbooks on reserve to make sure yours are up-to-date and to see technology (e.g., laptops, calculators) available for your students to borrow.
 If you can't get a copy of your textbook, complete the Faculty Requests for Textbooks/Library by the deadline each term.
 Learn more...

-Schedule information literacy presentations and activities for your online classes!
+Schedule information literacy presentations and activities for your in-person, online and remote classes.

 Does the UCC Library have the print and online collections to support your students' learning?
 Are you unsure of what we have and want to check with us?

 Are there web (non-library) resources (e.g, census data) that your students could use for their assignments?
 Would a library research guide and/or an information literacy presentation teaching them how to search for, evaluate, and use these resources be helpful?